This document is a WORK IN PROGRESS.

 - Configure fstab to mount Btrfs disks (e.g. with

-compression, other options arezlib
+zstdcompression, other options arezliborlzo):

 Use¶